mayeedwin/composable-react-pwa-template/README.md

 ## Custom Workbox Service Worker for React Apps
-A templated custom service worker for your react apps created by "create-react-app"
+A templated custom service worker for your react apps created with "create-react-app"

 ### Setting up